-In September 2008, the Company was the highest bidder on a State of Utah mineral lease, ML-51440, which covers 160 acres in the $N\frac{1}{2}$ Section 32, Township 28 South, Range 24 East.
+In September 2008, the Company was the highest bidder on a State of Utah mineral lease, ML-51440, which covers 160 acres in the $N\frac{1}{2}$ S1⁄2, Section 32, Township 28 South, Range 24 East.
 This lease was renewed by the Company on October 31, 2018, for a second 10-year term.
 This lease borders the Redd Block Mineral Resource on the north side.
 The surface is owned by SITLA.
 Rights to necessary surface use are granted by the lease.
 An annual payment is required to hold this lease.
 No annual minimum royalties apply.

 The Company has leased the mineral rights on numerous parcels from various private landowners.
 The Redd family, as individuals or in legal entities, namely La Sal Livestock and Redd Agri, LLC, has owned much of the subject land for many decades, both mineral rights and surface.
 A few small parcels have joint ownership of minerals with parties other than the Redd family.
 The surface estate has been split from the minerals on numerous parcels.
 The Company has surface use and access agreements in place with all the private landowners that allow for any activities pertaining to exploration, development, and mining.
+The expiration dates for these leases range from 2026 to 2031, but can be held indefinitely through production.
+All fee leases are subject to annual payment, which may require adjustments based on the long-term spot price of uranium and vanadium.